Lockport High School: Athletics

 All varsity teams practice and compete on the high school campus, with a few exceptions.
 The hockey team practices and competes at the Cornerstone CFCU Arena in Lockport, New York.
 Also, the indoor track teams compete at various colleges and venues.

 Stadium

 Lockport High School currently competes at Max D. Lederer field at the Emmett Belknap Middle School at 491 High Street in Lockport, New York.
 Lockport's Football and Track and Field teams compete here.
 Lockport's Lacrosse and Soccer teams compete on the fields behind Lockport High School.
-Lockport's track is expected to be re-surfaced during the summer of 2014.